MicrosoftDocs/win32/desktop-src/SetupApi/about-the-disk-space-list.md

 ---
-Description: 'The disk-space list enables you to calculate the disk space required to complete the installation operations.' ms.assetid: '6514cbdd-2f23-4ab8-9e34-86d3837503dc'
+Description: The disk-space list enables you to calculate the disk space required to complete the installation operations. ms.assetid: 6514cbdd-2f23-4ab8-9e34-86d3837503dc
-title: 'About the Disk-Space List'
+title: About the Disk-Space List ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Disk-Space List